Heterocrossa sanctimonea

 Heterocrossa sanctimonea is a moth of the Carposinidae family first described by Charles E. Clarke in 1926.
-It is endemic to New Zealand.
+It is endemic to New Zealand and can be found in the South Island at Arthur's Pass, in Fiordland and in Southland.
+Adults are on the wing in January and are nocturnal.
+They are attracted to light.

 Taxonomy

 This species was first described by Charles Edwin Clarke in 1926 and originally named Carposina sanctimonea.
 When describing this species, Clarke used three specimens collected at Arthur's Pass in January 1923 at an altitude of 3,500 ft.
 In 1928 George Hudson discussed and illustrated this species under that name in his publication The butterflies and moths of New Zealand.
 In 1988 John S. Dugdale placed this species within the genus Heterocrossa.
 This placement was agreed with by Dr Robert J. B. Hoare in the New Zealand Inventory of Biodiversity.
 The male holotype specimen is held in the Auckland War Memorial Museum.